Best and worst opticians stores

 Enhanced computer/reading varifocals

-£50 to £200
+Expect to pay: £50 to £200

-These are designed for office use.
-They are often not offered as an option, but can prove invaluable as a second pair (traditional varifocals may require you to lift your chin to view a computer screen, contributing to neck aches, headaches and eyestrain).
+- They are often not offered as an option, but can prove invaluable as a second pair.
+This is because traditional varifocals may require you to lift your chin to view a computer screen, contributing to neck aches, headaches and eyestrain.

-These lenses enable two distances to be viewed – typically your computer screen at around 65cm, and your desk and phone at around 30cm – with a really wide field of vision and while still keeping a good head posture.
+The lenses enable two distances to be viewed – typically your computer screen at around 65cm, and your desk and phone at around 30cm.
+You also get a really wide field of vision, while still keeping a good head posture.

 Your rights when buying varifocals